Captain James Jasper Womack

 While at home he resigned his commission in May 1863.

-He is listed as captured again at Celina, Tennessee, on 8 March 1864 and was sent to Camp Chase.
+He is listed as captured again at Celina, Tennessee, on 8 March 1864 and was sent to Camp Chase, OH.
 Released by order of Secretary of War 16 July 1864.

 While home on furlough at 1530 on the 20 March 1862 he married Tennie G. Amonett of Celina, Clay Co, TN, at McMinnville, born 14 Mar 1844 died 18 Jul 1905 in McMinnville and is buried in the Riverside Cemetery, McMinnville.
 There were no children.